IndigoCurnick/website/blog/2022/2022-02-27/pre_socratics_part_3.md

-# The Pre-Socratics Part 3: The Eleatic School

 This school, as Diogenes Laertius tell us in his _Lives of the Eminent Philosophers_ is an Italian school influenced by Pythagoras.
 The common theme across this school is that motion is an illusion, everything is one, and the senses are unreliable.
 The Eleatics are rationalists, and would be the foundation of much of rationalist thought for thousands of years to come.

 Xenophanes